trevorrobertsjr/jtc/jtc-workshop/docs/hybrid-cloud/build-container-image.md

 RUN pip install --no-cache-dir -r requirements.txt

 # Copy any remaining files that are needed for the application.
-COPY . .
+COPY pipeline .

 # Run the script
 CMD ["python", "pipeline.py"]
 ```

-Dockerfiles are mostly self-explanatory, but I'll explain a few items to be aware of.
+Here are some Dockerfile items to be aware of.

 `FROM` tells us which container image will be used as the foundation for our container image.
 Always use trusted images from official sources.
 In a corporate setting, access to public images is usually blocked to prevent an attack vector.
-Some companies may also go as far as to work with a vendor (ex: [Chainguard](www.chainguard.dev)) that specializes in providing hardened minimal containers to use with the `FROM` keyword
+Some companies may also go as far as to work with a vendor (ex: [Chainguard](https://www.chainguard.dev)) that specializes in providing hardened minimal containers to use with the `FROM` keyword

 Multiple `COPY` commands: I do this to save time in building future versions of our container image.
 Each command in a Dockerfile roughly represents a layer that the image builder creates.
 If I have a single copy command (i.e. `COPY pipeline.py requirements.txt ./`), then every time I make a source code change, I need to re-run that entire layer including the pip package installation process.